-Figure 5-19 Cluster Visualization Dialog
+Figure 5-21 Cluster Visualization Dialog

-Upon selection of 'Highlight Only' option elements of each cluster will be highlighted with a different color as shown in Figure 5-20.
+Upon selection of "Highlight Only" option, elements of each cluster will be highlighted with a different color as shown in Figure 5-22.

 Note that, there may be nodes that are not highlighted.
 There are several reasons for this.
-Firstly, the node may be unidentified during data conversion into native format process because either it has no associated data or its external references do not exist in PATIKAwebs external references database.
+Firstly, the node may be unidentified during data conversion into native format process because either it has no associated data or its external references do not exist in PATIKA web's external references database.
 Secondly, the node may be eliminated during clustering due to missing values of this node in some of available experiments.
 The reason for retrieval of these genes is to form a minimally connected pathway by bridging the gap among the actual genes of interest.

-Figure 5-20 Highlighting clusters at mechanistic level; there are 2 clusters in this graph highlighted with 2 different colors.
+Figure 5-22 Highlighting clusters at mechanistic level; there are 2 clusters in this graph highlighted with 2 different colors.

-If "Display clusters as abstractions" option is selected, than each cluster's elements will be grouped into a separate abstraction as shown in Figure 5-21.
+If "Display clusters as abstractions" option is selected, then each cluster's elements will be grouped into a separate abstraction as shown in Figure 5-23.

-Figure 5-21 Visualizing clusters as abstractions at mechanistic level; in this view, there are 2 clusters represented with abstractions (bounded by dashed rectangles).
+Figure 5-23 Visualizing clusters as abstractions at mechanistic level; in this view, there are 2 clusters represented with abstractions (bounded by dashed rectangles).

-To simplify the view, user has the option not to retrieve interactions among the clusters.
-Then, the view will be as shown in Figure 5-22.
+To simplify the view, the user has the option not to retrieve interactions among the clusters.
+Then, the view will be as shown in Figure 5-24.

-Figure 5-22 Visualizing clusters as abstractions without interactions at the mechanistic level
+Figure 5-24 Visualizing clusters as abstractions without interactions at the mechanistic level

-At the bioentity level, the user has the same options as mechanistic level but retrieval of interactions is not optional this time.
-Note also that, genes' protein products are also visualized.
+At the bioentity level, the user has the same options as the mechanistic level, but retrieval of interactions is not optional this time.
+Note also that, protein products of the genes are also visualized.

-Upon selection of 'Highlight Only' option, elements of each cluster will be highlighted with a different color as shown in Figure 5-23.
+Upon selection of "Highlight Only" option, elements of each cluster will be highlighted with a different color as shown in Figure 5-25.

-Figure 5-23 Highlighting clusters at bioentity level
+Figure 5-25 Highlighting clusters at bioentity level

-If "Display clusters as abstractions" option is selected, then each cluster's elements will be grouped into a different abstraction as shown in Figure 5-24.
+If "Display clusters as abstractions" option is selected, then each cluster's elements will be grouped into a different abstraction as shown in Figure 5-26.

-Figure 5-24 Visualizing clusters as abstractions at bioentity level
+Figure 5-26 Visualizing clusters as abstractions at bioentity level